Playable free, right now Founders' List open now · free and not binding · word when the campaign opens Join the Founders' List

 Yav, Nav and Prav in one battlefield.
 Add it to any pledge.

-The Chronicle Album: matte black hardcover with gilt edges and the gold wheel emblem
+The Chronicle Album: a navy leatherette hardcover with gold gilt edges and an embossed gold turning-wheel emblem

 The Chronicle Album